Augie-Environmental-Studies/gardens/README.md

 > [Doks](https://github.com/h-enk/doks).
 > These two libraries are the backbone
 > of our website, requiring minimal maintenance.
-> The only maintenance required is whenever we get to
+> The only maintenance required is whenever we get
-> update our contents.
+> updates on our contents.
 Also, since we use
 > [GitHub Pages](https://pages.github.com/)
 > to host our website, hosting our website
 > doesn't cost us any money.